-Honors Thesis

-This course represents an opportunity for students to demonstrate the knowledge and skills that they have developed over the duration of their degrees as they endeavour to complete a substantial independent research project under the guidance of a thesis advisor in their Advanced Seminar I and Advanced Seminar 2.
+The ILA Curriculum

+Course Registration ILA Courses
-Library Research Skills [LIBR RESEARCH SKILLS]

-This course is an introduction to the basic skills required to conduct library and internet research and prepare research reports.
-In this course students learn about the basic research process and gain the skills to find necessary information for papers, presentations, and other class assignments.
-The course focuses on topics such as: developing skills to be able to define a research topic and search strategy; identifying different information formats and being able to choose the most appropriate for the research topic; developing and refining search techniques for electronic and Internet resources; using the library's electronic resources effectively; and developing skills to be able to cite bibliographic references correctly in proper style.

-Introduction to Information Systems [INTRO INFO SYSTEMS]

-This course provides an overview of information systems.
-Topics might include hardware and software fundamentals, the use of software packages, the effective use of the Internet and other communication tools, as well as the ethical use of computers in business and society.
-Through hands-on activities and assignments, students learn: to identify and utilize information and computer system components and peripherals; to use the world-wide web and other communication tools in a variety of settings; knowledge of basic system software and application software; and how to create and/or modify files appropriately through the use of tools such as word processor, spreadsheet, presentation, and database software.

-Academic Presentations and Debate [ACADEMIC PRESEN]

-This course teaches students rhetorical skills.
-During the first part of this course, students practice a variety of presentation skills and become adept at giving academic presentations in front of an audience.
-The second part of this course focuses on the art of debate and concentrates on logic, argumentation, and persuasive speaking techniques.
+[LIBR RESEARCH SKILLS] This course is an introduction to the basic skills required conduct library and internet research and prepare resear reports.
+In this course students learn about the basic resear process and gain the skills to find necessary information papers, presentations, and other class assignments.
+The cour focuses on topics such as: developing skills to be able to define research topic and search strategy; identifying different information formats and being able to choose the mo- appropriate for the research topic; developing and refini- search techniques for electronic and Internet resources; us the library's electronic resources effectively; and develop skills to be able to cite bibliographic references correctly proper style.
+Introduction to Information Systems [INTRO INFO SYSTEMS] This course provides an overview of information systems.
+Top might include hardware and software fundamentals, the use software packages, the effective use of the Internet and oth communication tools, as well as the ethical use of computers business and society.
+Through hands-on activities a assignments, students learn: to identify and utilize informat and computer system components and peripherals; to use - world-wide web and other communication tools in a variety settings; knowledge of basic system software and applicat software; and how to create and/or modify files appropriat through the use of tools such as word processor, spreadshe presentation, and database software.
+Academic Presentations and Debate [ACADEMIC PRESEN] This course teaches students rhetorical skills.
+During the fipart of this course, students practice a variety of presentat skills and become adept at giving academic presentations in fro of an audience.
+The second part of this course focuses on the of debate and concentrates on logic, argumentation, c persuasive speaking techniques.
+Academic Writing This course equips and positions students to operate university-caliber writers.
+Focus is placed on developing origi academic arguments, using appropriate textual evidence support these arguments, the ability to use counter-argument to temper and strengthen ideas, and developing a sophisticat and elegant prose style.
+This interactive course provic students with an opportunity to improve the communication sk necessary for success in university and beyond.

-Academic Writing

-This course equips and positions students to operate as university-caliber writers.
-Focus is placed on developing original academic arguments, using appropriate textual evidence to support these arguments, the ability to use counter-arguments to temper and strengthen ideas, and developing a sophisticated and elegant prose style.
-This interactive course provides students with an opportunity to improve the communication skills necessary for success in university and beyond.

-Mathematical Methods for the Social Sciences

-[MATHEMATICAL METHODS]

-This course provides an introduction to the mathematical methods used for analysis in business, economics, and the social sciences and gives the essential mathematical foundation required to study business management.
-This course provides an overview of algebra, calculus and other mathematical methods required for other courses in the ILA curriculum.
+Sciences [MATHEMATICAL METHODS] This course provides an introduction to the mathematical methods used for analysis in business, economics, and the social sciences and gives the essential mathematical foundation required to study business management.
+This course provides an overview of algebra, calculus and other mathematical methods required for other courses in the ILA curriculum. ------------------------------------ ---

-Probability for the Social Sciences

-Probability theory has become one of the most widely applied branches of mathematics, and its understanding is essential for developing strong mathematical skills in social sciences.
+Probability for the Social Sciences Probability theory has become one of the most widely applied branches of mathematics, and its understanding is essential for developing strong mathematical skills in social sciences.
 Probability theory is the mathematical foundation of statistics, which is used in almost all quantitative analyses in social sciences.
 This course introduces fundamental probabilistic concepts such as the basics of set theory, sample spaces, events, probability measures, conditioning, expectation, variance, discrete and continuous random variables, distributions, laws of large numbers, Markov chains.
-We also use these concepts to analyze real-world problems in social sciences.
+We also use these concepts to analyze real-world problems in social sciences. ------------------------------------- --

-Introduction to Asian Philosophy and Thought

-[ASIAN PHILOSOPHY]

-This course introduces students to examples of Asian philosophies from areas such as China, India and Japan.
+Introduction to Asian Philosophy and Thought [ASIAN PHILOSOPHY] This course introduces students to examples of Asian philosophies from areas such as China, India and Japan.
 The course focuses on the Japanese example of modern thought and examines the ways Japanese thinkers make philosophy in at least three texts of the pre-Meiji, Meiji and post-Meiji periods, in order to survey various aspects of this rich and complex field of investigation.
 This course explores not only historical, sociological and political contexts of philosophy but also emphasizes methodology and exercises.